zombiecalypse/ganeti/doc/design-sync-rate-throttling.rst

   rate = min(resync-rate,
              total-resync-rate/number-of-syncing-devices)

+or if the sync is between node groups

+  rate = min(resync-rate,
+             total-resync-rate/number-of-syncing-devices,
+             inter-group-resync-sync-rate/number-of-inter-group-syncs-of-group)

 where number-of-syncing-devices is checked on beginning and end of syncs.
 This is set on each node with